Marktc1993/Geospatial-Multidimensional-Arrays/Multidimensional Arrays.md

 Extracting DataArrays from a Dataset
-DataArray is similar in convention to a numpy array (kinda like what you use to make neural networks from scratch) Datasets are the multidimensional equivalent to a Pandas dataframe.
+DataArray is similar in convention to a numpy array Datasets are the multidimensional equivalent to a Pandas dataframe.
 ## Label-based indexing
 Indexing is used to select specific elements from xarray files.
 Let's select some data from the 2-meter temperature DataArray.
 We know from the previous lesson that this DataArray has dimensions of time and two dimensions space (latitude and longitude).